portlandcodeschool/js-night/fall-syllabus.md

     -   Accessing elements in JQuery
     -   Simple event handlers in JQuery
 -   Lecture: More JQuery examples, Backbone starts, Backbone Routes, Simple Views, Simple Models
-    -   CL's comments: basically this week and next we do everything we can in Backbone without needing a server, which is most of everything except data persistance.
-It can easily be motivated by showing them that everything disappears if you hit refresh

 # Week:

 -   Lecture: Nested Views in Backbone, Backbone Collections
 -   Lecture: More Backbone examples
--   CL's comments: per conversation with Dan taking out the bits on browserify, watchify etc. until the end as special topics

 # Week:

 -   Lecture: mini-project week
 -   Lecture: mini-project week
--   CL's comments: I think it might be nice to give a breather before starting the server side programming to just build decently complex client-only applications with jQuery and Backbone.

 # Week: